barrybecker4/svelte-OnlineTTT/README.md

 ```

 **Watch tests run in browser (recommended)**</br>
-Pops up browseer windows so you can see what is being tested.
+Pops up browser windows so you can see what is being tested.
 ```bash
 npx playwright test --headed
 ```